Developer Guide

 - Parses all the commands that is entered by the user when the state of the NUSave is on

-. - Includes commands such as
+MAIN. - Includes commands such as

-that are unique to the main page.
+CreateBudgetCommandandOpenBudgetCommandthat are unique to the main page.

 - Parses all the commands that is inputted by the user when the state of the NUSave is on

-. - Includes commands such as
+BUDGET. - Includes commands such as

-that are unique to the budget page.
+AddExpendtureCommandandCloseBudgetCommandthat are unique to the budget page.

 - The

-component includes all commands that are executable on both the main and budget page.
+Logiccomponent includes all commands that are executable on both the main and budget page.
 For a complete elaboration on what each command does, refer to 4.3.
 Commands.

 Figure 3.2.2.1.
-Sequence Diagram for the command: delete 1
+Sequence Diagram for the command: delete 1.

-Figure 3.2.2.1 above represents the interactions within the Logic
+Figure 3.2.2.1 above represents the interactions within the Logic component for the delete 1 command to delete a budget in NUSave.

 3.2.3.
 Model component